The CatWISE2020 Quasar dipole: A Reassessment of the Cosmic Dipole Anomaly: Mock Simulations

-\texttt{FLASK} first produces Gaussian random fields for each redshift shell, then applies a log-normal transformation to capture non-Gaussianities and ensure physical density contrasts ($\Delta n \geq -1$).
+\texttt{FLASK} first produces Gaussian random fields for each redshift shell, then applies a log-normal transformation to capture non-Gaussianity.
 Correlations between shells are preserved via the input power spectra.
 The line-of-sight integration across these shells yields a full-sky map, which is converted into a number count map by Poisson sampling, the number of quasars $N_q(i,j)$ in each pixel $i$ of the redshift shell $j$ is given by:

 where $\bar{N_q}(j)$ is the expected number of quasars per pixel in the redshift shell $j$ in a homogeneous universe and $\delta_q(i,j)$ is the quasar density field generated according to input power spectra.
 This introduces shot noise and discrete sampling effects.
-The resulting map is decomposed into harmonic coefficients $a_{\ell m}$ for $\ell \geq 2$, capturing the clustering signal.
+After generating the FLASK map, we compute its spherical harmonic coefficients and explicitly set the monopole ($\ell=0$) and dipole ($\ell=1$) modes to zero, retaining only coefficients for $\ell \geq 2$.
+This yields a map containing pure clustering (plus its shot noise) starting at $\ell=2$.

-(d) {\em Incorporating the clustering dipole contribution}: The clustering dipole amplitude used in our simulations is $D_{\text{clus}} = 0.81 \times 10^{-3}$ ($C_1=0.91\times 10^{-6}$) adopted from \citet{Tiwari:2023}, who derived this value using their best-fit quasar redshift distribution $n(z)$ and bias evolution $b(z)$ mentioned in step (c) above.
-We incorporate this clustering dipole amplitude into our simulated maps as a distinct component, ensuring our synthetic catalogs replicate the observed intrinsic anisotropy in the quasar distribution.
-This clustering dipole - which is subject to cosmic variance as characterized in section~\ref{sec:s4.2}, is combined to create a mock realization of the entire sky.
+(d) {\em Incorporating the clustering dipole contribution}: The clustering dipole amplitude used in our simulations is $D_{\text{clus}} = 0.81 \times 10^{-3}$ ($C_1=0.91\times 10^{-6}$) adopted from \citet{Tiwari:2023}, who derived this value using their best-fit quasar redshift distribution ${n}(z)$ and bias evolution $b(z)$ mentioned in step (c) above.
+We generate this clustering dipole as an independent map containing only $\ell=1$ modes with the specified amplitude, subject to cosmic variance as characterized in section~\ref{sec:s4.2}.

 Note that the value of $D_{\text{clus}}$ used here is higher than that determined by \cite{Secrest:2021} ($D_{\text{clus}} = 0.24 \times 10^{-3}$).
 Their value is obtained with the assumption of a constant bias ($b(z) = 1$).